Murguma Dam

 The Murguma Dam is constructed on the Saharajhore River, one of the tributary of Kangsabati River in West Bengal, India.
 The dam is constructed near Murguma village in the foothill of Ajodhya Hills, Purulia District.
-It's under Kotshila Police Station.
+It's under the jurisdiction of Kotshila Police Station.
 A number of other streams also flow into the dam directly from Ajodhya Hills.
 The dam is surrounded by hills, forests and a number of small islands within it.
 The place is situated at the north west end of Ajodhya Hills which is considered as an eastern extension of Chota Nagpur Plateau.

 People and economy

-The area is basically inhabited by tribal people, mainly Santal people.
+The area is mainly inhabited by tribal people, with Santal people predominant.
 The economy is mainly dependent on agriculture.
-However, the place has a good potentiality to be a popular tourist spot which can improve economic condition of the local people.
+However, the place has potential to be a tourist attraction which might improve economic conditions for the local people.
 The government is promoting this place as a tourist destination.
 This dam is a part of one of the key small irrigation projects in rural as well as arid areas of West Bengal having a considerable percentage of tribal population.

 It is one of the promising tourist spots of Eastern Chota Nagpur Plateau region.
-Till date, no facility of boating offered.
+To date, no facility of boating offered.
 The dam and surroundings are preferred locations for backpackers.
 The dam features in the tourism brochure of Government Tourist Department of Purulia District.